SiliconLabsSoftware/docs-matter/sld249-matter-prerequisites/matter-artifacts.md

 SiWx917 SoC boards need to be flashed with proper firmware as mentioned below:
 - `SiWG917-B.2.9.X.X.X.rps - This firmware image is valid for BRD4338A(B0 common flash v2.0) board`

-## SiWx917 SoC Configuration Files for Flashing the Matter Application
+## SiWx917 SoC Configuration Files For JLink RTT Logging

-In order to flash the Matter Application on the SiWx917 SoC, the **JLink RTT** must be configured for the SiWx917 SoC device by following the instructions on the [JLink RTT SOC Support](/matter/<docspace-docleaf-version>/matter-wifi-enabling-feature/jlink-soc-setup) for SiWx917 SoC.
+In order to check device logs for the Matter Application on the SiWx917 SoC, the **JLink RTT** must be configured for the SiWx917 SoC device by following the instructions on the [JLink RTT SOC Support](/matter/<docspace-docleaf-version>/matter-wifi-enabling-features/jlink-soc-setup) for SiWx917 SoC.

-The [JLinkDevices.xml](https://github.com/SiliconLabs/matter_extension/releases/download/v2.2.0/JLinkDevices.xml) and ELF files referenced in the instructions may be found in the Assets section of this page.
+The [JLinkDevices.xml](https://github.com/SiliconLabs/matter_extension/releases/download/v2.2.0/JLinkDevices.xml) and **.elf** files referenced in the instructions may be found in the Assets section of this page.